ckelly314/pyisotopomer/README.md

 In the "sample" tab, bring all fragment data in line, then delete extra rows.
 Do the same in the "standard" tab.

 Open the data correction template.
-Copy the raw sample data from columns A-O in the sample tab into columns C-Q in the correction template.
+In the "size_correction" tab, copy the raw sample data from columns A-O in the sample tab into columns C-Q in the correction template.
 Copy the "rR" columns from the standards tab (columns M, N, O) into columns S, T, U in the correction template.

-Replace the values in row 3, columns W-Y with the appropriate 31R, 45R, and 46R for your N<sub>2</sub>O reference gas (the reference gas used for on-offs/direct injections).
-The values in the template spreadsheet are specific to the Casciotti Lab's N<sub>2</sub>O reference gas.
+Replace the values in row 3, columns W-Y with the appropriate 31R, 45R, and 46R for your N<sub>2</sub>O reference tank (the reference gas used for on-offs/direct injections).
+The values in the template spreadsheet are specific to the Casciotti Lab's N<sub>2</sub>O reference tank.

 Replace the values in row 7, columns W-Y, with your size correction slopes.
 Ensure that these size correction slopes are normalized to the m/z 44 peak area.
 Ensure that they apply to the raw "ratio of ratios" 31rR/31rR, 45rR/45rR, and 45rR/45rR in columns AA-AC.
 The values in the template spreadsheet are specific to the linearity of the Casciotti Lab Delta V, as of February-March 2021.

+Go to the "scale_normalization" tab of the excel template.
+Columns A-F contain the pre-loaded delta values for a set of reference gases.
+If your reference gases are not listed, add their calibrated delta values in columns A-F, then copy the calculations in columns G-N. Columns M and N contain the "known" 45/44R and 46/44R for each reference material, normalized to the 45/44 and 46/44 of your N2O reference tank.

+Columns P-R are references to the names, size corrected 45rR/45rR, and 46rR/46rR of each sample in your run.
+Drag these cells down to include all of the reference materials in your run.
+Columns S and T are the "known" 45rR/45rR and 46rR/46rR for each reference material — CHANGE these values so that they point to the appropriate values in columns M and N. Inspect the plot in columns AB-AF to ensure that the slopes and R<sup>2</sup> are close to 1 (if not, check for problem reference materials that are throwing off the calibration).
+Row 3, columns Y and Z contain the 𝜆 factors needed to scale-normalize the measured 45rR/45rR and 46rR/46rR of the data.

+Return to the "size_correction" tab of the excel template.
+Rows AI-AJ contain the scale-normalized 45rR/45rR and 46rR/46rR of each samples.

-The 31R, 45R, and 46R for each sample, normalized to the common reference injection and normalized to a m/z 44 peak area of 20 Vs, are found in columns AI-AK.
+The 31R, 45R, and 46R for each sample, normalized to the common reference injection, normalized to a m/z 44 peak area of 20 Vs, and scale-normalized (in the case of 45R and 46R), are found in columns AL-AN.
 Save the correction template with a new name into your current working directory.

 ## Scrambling calibration